dotnet/docs-aspire/docs/storage/quickstart-azure-storage.md

 ## Add the .NET Aspire components to the Blazor app

-Add the [Aspire Azure Blob Storage](/aspire/storage/aspire-azure-storage-blobs) and [Aspire Azure Queue Storage](/aspire/storage/aspire-azure-storage-queues) component packages to your `AspireStorage` app:
+Add the [.NET Aspire Azure Blob Storage component](azure-storage-blobs-component.md) and [.NET Aspire Azure Queue Storage component](azure-storage-queues-component.md) packages to your `AspireStorage` app:

 ```dotnetcli
 dotnet add package Aspire.Azure.Storage.Blobs --prerelease
 dotnet add package Aspire.Azure.Storage.Queues --prerelease
 ```

-In the _Program.cs_ file of the `AspireStorage` project, add calls to the `AddAzureBlobService` and `AddAzureQueueService` extension methods.
+In the _Program.cs_ file of the `AspireStorage` project, add calls to the <xref:Microsoft.Extensions.Hosting.AspireBlobStorageExtensions.AddAzureBlobService%2A> and <xref:Microsoft.Extensions.Hosting.AspireQueueStorageExtensions.AddAzureQueueService%2A> extension methods.
 Provide the name of your connection string as a parameter.

 ```csharp
 builder.AddAzureBlobService("blobConnection");